inoue0426/DrugBankParser/README.md

-# DrugBankParser to obtain Drug Name CID, SID, SMILES, Target Name, and UniProt IDs from DrugBank
+# Script to get Drug Name CID, SID, SMILES, Target Name, and UniProt IDs from DrugBank

 ## How to use